TMJ Treatment Pacific, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Pacific.

 For residents in Pacific, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
 At Axes Physical Therapy, our Pacific, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
-Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.
+Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?